 Note: Students are not required to have previous regional language experience, however language experience will strengthen their application.

-• Provide a thorough grounding in REECA history and key economic, social and political issues affecting contemporary society in the region.
+• Provide a thorough grounding in REECAS history and key economic, social and political issues affecting contemporary society in the region.

 • Improve oral and written communication skills

-• Enhance understanding of the relationship between REECA and other areas of the world and to global questions of political, social, cultural and environmental change.
+• Enhance understanding of the relationship between REECAS and other areas of the world and to global questions of political, social, cultural and environmental change.